 Georgios A. Zenonos, MD, joined the University of Pittsburgh Department of Neurological Surgery as associate director of Center for Cranial Base Surgery in July of 2019 after having received extensive formal sub-specialization in the field.
-He is one of a handful of neurosurgeons to have completed two fellowships in skull base surgery, one focusing on endoscopic and minimally invasive approaches at the University of Pittsburgh, and another focusing on complex open skull base approaches, as well as complex cranial neurosurgery and cerebrovascular neurosurgery at the University of Miami with the legendary doctors Jacques J. Morcos, MD, and Roberto C. Heros, MD.
+He is one of a handful of neurosurgeons to have completed two fellowships in skull base surgery, one focusing on endoscopic and minimally invasive approaches at the University of Pittsburgh, and another focusing on complex cranial neurosurgery and cerebrovascular neurosurgery at the University of Miami with the renown doctors Jacques J. Morcos, MD, and Roberto C. Heros, MD..

 Dr. Zenonos completed his internship, residency and chief residency in neurosurgery at the University of Pittsburgh from 2011-18.
 During this time, he received several distinctions and awards, including an award for achieving the highest score in the nation on the American Board of Neurological Surgery written exam.
 Other awards include the Robert J. Dempsey Award by the CNS/AANS Joint Cerebrovascular Section, the University of Pittsburgh Stuart N. Rowe Research Award, first place in the North American Skull Base Society knowledge competition, and four Walter L. Copeland Awards for cranial research.
 In addition, Dr. Zenonos has published extensively (see Google Scholar and PubMed), has given numerous presentations nationally and internationally, and has been frequently invited as a scientific reviewer by prominent neurosurgical journals.